Domestic Case Example

 (1) Provide forest information to forest owners and enhance the efficiency of forest management through the use of forest information

-(2) Promote cyclical forest management friendly to the environment and improve the supply capabilities and increase demand for timber produced in the village
+(2) Promote cyclical forest management friendly to the environment and improve the supply capabilities and increase demand for wood produced in the village

 (3) Create a new service industry using forests (including special-use forest products)